timotejroiko/discord.js-light/README.md

 client.login("TOKEN").catch(console.error);
 ```

-General usage should be identical to discord.js and you can safely refer to its documentation as long as you respect the caching differences explained below.
+Generally, usage should be identical to discord.js and you can safely refer to its documentation as long as you respect the caching differences explained below.